Iankulani/offensive-crab-v1/README.md

 Offensive crab

-# How to cklone the repo
+# How to clone the repo

 ```bash